House of Gucci

 10) Jane Eyre Franco Zeffirelli 1996

 Typecast as a chilly WASP, it figures that the Academy would reward him for being miscast in Kiss of the Spider Woman.
 The Manuel Puig novel is much more rewarding, even the jocks in my South American lit class enjoyed it.
-I also enjoyed Hurt's work in The Doctor (a slightly better film than Children of a God from the same director), Until the End of the World, Smoke, The VillageI Love You to Death, Sunshine and Gorky Park
+I also enjoyed Hurt's work in The Doctor (a slightly better film than Children of a Lesser God from the same director), Until the End of the World, Smoke, The VillageI Love You to Death, Sunshine and Gorky Park

 Because of a long friendship with Allen Nause, longtime Artistic Director of Portland's Artists Repertory Theater, locals were fortunate to see him trod the boards from time to time.
 Hurt died in Portland, an indication that he never fully embraced Hollywood or film work.
 It is a pity he never, in film, got to explore the playful side of his personality he displayed in Eyewitness